 If this is new to you, you may ask why are we doing this?
 When we were first designing Stellar, Bitcoin acted as a profound inspiration.
 The Bitcoin network was the first to show that it’s possible for a group of untrusted parties to agree on a common database, and the Bitcoin community still influences our understanding of this technology’s impact.

-June 26, 2017: We’ll take a snapshot of the blockchain at the first block mined with a timestamp on June 26th (UTC/GMT).
+June 26, 2017 : We took a snapshot of the blockchain at the first block mined after midnight on June 26th (UTC/GMT).
 This snapshot will record the coin balances of all bitcoin accounts at that time.
+You can find the snapshot here.

-June 27, 2017: We’ll publish a claim page, allowing bitcoin holders to verify that they control a given bitcoin address.
+June 27, 2017 : We’ll publish a claim page at 11AM (PDT), allowing bitcoin holders to verify that they control a given bitcoin address.
 We will then send that address’s share of lumens to the provided Stellar account.

 To get a sense of the giveaway math, take Rachel as an example: